UKCloud/documentation/articles/azure/azs-how-deploy-sql-template-powershell.md

   git init
-  git config core.sparseCheckout true git remote add origin -f "https://github.com/Azure/AzureStack-QuickStart-Templates" "sql-2016-ha/*" | Out-File -FilePath .git/info/sparse-checkout -Encoding ASCII cat .git/info/sparse-checkout
+  git config core.sparseCheckout true git remote add origin -f "https://github.com/Azure/AzureStack-QuickStart-Templates" "sql-2016-alwayson*" | Out-File -FilePath .git/info/sparse-checkout -Encoding ASCII cat .git/info/sparse-checkout
   git checkout master
   ```

 ## What does it deploy?

-This template deploys two SQL Server 2016 SP1 Enterprise / Standard / Developer instances in the Always On Availability Group using the PowerShell DSC Extension.
+This template deploys two SQL Server 2016 SP1 or SP2 Enterprise / Standard / Developer instances in the Always On Availability Group using the PowerShell DSC Extension.
 It creates the following resources:

-- A network security group
+- A network security group.

-- A Virtual Network
+- A virtual network.

-- Four Storage Accounts (One for AD, One for SQL, One for File Share witness and One for VM diagnostic)
+- Four storage accounts (One for AD, One for SQL, one for file share witness and one for VM diagnostic).

-- Four public IP address (One for AD, Two for each SQL VM and One for Public LB bound to SQL Always On Listener)
+- Four public IP address (One for AD, Two for each SQL VM and one for public LB bound to SQL always on listener).

-- One external load balancer for SQL VMs with Public IP bound to SQL always On Listener
+- One external load balancer for SQL VMs with public IP bound to the SQL always on listener.

-- One VM (WS2016) configured as Domain Controller for a new forest with a single domain
+- One VM (WS2016) configured as domain controller for a new forest with a single domain.

-- Two VM (WS2016) configured as SQL Server 2016 SP1 Enterprise / Standard / Developer and clustered.
+- Two VM (WS2016) configured as SQL Server 2016 SP1 or SP2 enterprise/standard/developer and clustered.

-- One VM (WS2016) configured as File Share Witness for the cluster.
+- One VM (WS2016) configured as file share witness for the cluster.

+- One Availability Set containing the SQL and FSW 2016 VMs.

 ### Notes

 The images used to create this deployment are:

-- AD - Windows Server 2016 Image
+- AD - Windows Server 2016 Datacenter image.

-- SQL Server - SQL Server 2016 SP1 on Windows Server 2016 Image
+- SQL Server - SQL Server 2016 SP1 or SP2 on Windows Server 2016 image (Enterprise, Standard or Developer).

-- SQL IAAS Extension 1.2.18
+- SQL IAAS Extension 1.2.30.

-- Latest DSC Extension (2.26.0 or higher)
+- Latest DSC Extension (2.76.0 or higher).

 > [!WARNING]
 > If you deploy SQL STANDARD your Availability Group has got limitations as per [Basic Availability Groups](https://docs.microsoft.com/en-us/sql/database-engine/availability-groups/windows/basic-availability-groups-always-on-availability-groups?view=sql-server-2017)